Brockville: Tourism

 Brockville, known as The City of the Thousand Islands, is located on the shore of the Saint Lawrence River.
-The city has revitalized its downtown area, enhancing a waterfront open to the public with parks and walking trails, and numerous shopping locations are found throughout the city.
-The city is an outdoor museum of architecture, with hundreds of fine buildings on its streets, from all historical periods.
+The city revitalized its downtown area, enhancing a waterfront open to the public with parks, walking trails, and numerous shopping locations.
+The city is an outdoor architecture museum with hundreds of exemplary buildings from all historical periods on its streets.

-The Aquatarium at Tall Ships Landing, operates the Tourism Office or Visitor Information Centre at 6 Broad Street, 12 months a year, along with a small outlet on Blockhouse Island during the Summer season. both are close to the south end of the Brockville Tunnel, Canada's first railway tunnel.
-Closed in 1970, it was acquired by the City of Brockville in 1982, and the tunnel reopened in August 2017 as an LED illuminated pedestrian tunnel with music.
+The Aquatarium at Tall Ships Landing operates the Tourism Office or Visitor Information Centre at 6 Broad Street, along with a small outlet on Blockhouse Island during the Summer season.
+Both are close to the south end of the Brockville Tunnel, Canada's first railway tunnel.
+Closed in 1970, it was acquired by Brockville in 1982, and the tunnel reopened in August 2017 as an LED illuminated pedestrian tunnel with music.

-The Aquatarium, is an interactive discovery centre about the ecology and history of the 1000 Islands region, opened in March 2016.
+The Aquatarium is an interactive discovery centre about the ecology and history of the 1000 Islands region, opened in March 2016.
 It is located at the bottom of Broad Street next to the Tall Ships Landing, a condominium project.
 Both overlook the Saint Lawrence River.

-The classically designed Brockville Court House, built in 1842–43, and set in its surrounding central Court House Square, stands as the most impressive of all Brockville's 19th Century architectural structures.
-It was designed by Toronto architect, John G. Howard.
-Howard is known to have designed 3 buildings in Brockville.
+The classically designed Brockville Court House, built in 1842–43 and set in its surrounding central Court House Square, stands as the most impressive of all of Brockville's 19th-century architectural structures.
+It was designed by Toronto architect John G. Howard, who is known to have designed three buildings in Brockville.

-The Fulford Place house museum was built in 1899-1901 for Senator George Taylor Fulford at 287 King Street East in Brockville's east end.
-His palatial home was built on his success in marketing patent medicines, including Dr. Williams' Pink Pills for Pale People around the world.
-He was one of the area's richest industrialists before his untimely death in 1905.
+The Fulford Place house museum was built in 1899–1901 for Senator George Taylor Fulford at 287 King Street East in Brockville's east end.
+His palatial home was built on his successful marketing of patent medicines, including Dr. Williams' Pink Pills for Pale People around the world.
+He was one of the area's wealthiest industrialists before his death in 1905.
 The house owned and operated by the Ontario Heritage Trust is open for public tours on a seasonal schedule.

-The Brockville Museum, situated in the historic downtown core, at 5 Henry Street, features exhibits and artifacts related to Brockville's rich history and the city's development as a waterfront community.
+The Brockville Museum, situated in the historic downtown core at 5 Henry Street, features exhibits and artifacts related to Brockville's rich history and the city's development as a waterfront community.

 The John H. Fulford Memorial Fountain was erected in 1917.

-1000 Islands Cruises out of Brockville are offered by 1000 Islands and Seaway Cruises offering scenic cruises on the Saint Lawrence River.
+The "1000 Islands & Seaway Cruises" company offers scenic cruises on the Saint Lawrence River departing from Brockville.

-The Brockville area is the launching point for underwater wreck diving on sunken ships discovered in the Saint Lawrence, and a number of dive operators take divers to these sites.
-In 2014, the City of Brockville started a collaboration with S.O.S.
+The Brockville area is the launching point for underwater wreck diving on sunken ships discovered in the Saint Lawrence, and several dive operators take divers to these sites.
+In 2014, Brockville collaborated with S.O.S.
 (Save Ontario Shipwrecks) to launch an underwater Sculpture Park off of Centeen Park.
 New sculptures are added annually.
-(Since the early 1990s underwater visibility had increased, due to effects of the invasive species zebra mussels.)
+(Since the early 1990s, underwater visibility has increased due to the effects of the invasive species zebra mussels.)

 Brockville was named one of Canada's safest communities by the World Health Organization.